-- Fix definite review/decision points along the agenda of the meeting: At regular points during discussions, the facilitator should assimilate the range of points raised up to then and offer a simple summary to the group.
-Also, at key stages in discussions – especially after an allotted time for a topic has been reached – the facilitator needs to bring the session to some form of ‘closure‘: that doesn’t necessarily mean reaching a particular decision, it can simply mean, for example, completing an important discussion, agreeing a set of issues or prioritisation of issues to be discussed later, agreeing to investigate a topic further, or even agreeing to disagree.
+- Fix definite review/decision points along the agenda of the meeting: At regular points during discussions, it is valuable to assimilate the range of points raised up to then and offer a simple summary to the group.
+Also, at key stages in discussions – especially after an allotted time for a topic has been reached – the facilitator needs to bring the conversation to some form of ‘closure‘: that doesn’t necessarily mean reaching a particular decision, it can simply mean, for example, agreeing a set of issues or prioritisation of issues to be discussed later or agreeing to investigate a topic further.

 - End the meeting with a wrap-up review & check everyone is aligned: If participants, guided by the facilitator, have managed to maintain a decent focus, quality and progression to their conversations throughout their meeting, the result should be the outcomes wanted.
 So, in the final session the facilitator’s task is to summarise and overview the outputs from all previous sessions and check everyone is clear and agreed.
 There also needs to be an overall check on which executive is to be responsible for taking forward or overseeing each issue/decision/action.

 - Post-meeting write-up and action follow-through: Straight after the meeting an overall write-up/digest should be drafted – usually by the facilitator – that collates and records all the ‘raw’ key points raised and noted (on flipcharts etc) from each session, gives a master summary/overview of all these points, and also lists all the agreed outcomes (including agreed actions, timings and allocated responsibilities).
 After checking and final changes made by senior management, the write-up should be circulated to everyone who participated in the meeting – ideally within 7-10 days.

 What sort of away-day are you planning?
 If you’d like a free, no-obligation telecon discussion or a free face-to-face exploratory meeting at your offices, to help shape ideas and thinking for your event, please call Mike on 01886 881092.
 Or email Mike at: firstname.lastname@example.org.